mriamah/uv_python/README.md

-# Ansible Collection - mriamah.uv_python
+# Ansible Collection - mriamah.uv

 Manage Python versions and installations using the `uv` Python package manager.